 One of the most unique things to see at Pompeii is the plaster casts of several of the people, and their animals, who were killed by the eruption and frozen in time – many of them trying to find shelter.

 I found these incredibly moving, and they lingered in my mind for a long time.
-Whilst undoubtedly morbid, they bring a real sense of human connection and feeling to this ancient archeological site.
+Whilst undoubtedly morbid, they bring a real sense of human connection and feeling to this ancient archaeological site.

 It’s an incredible place – surreal and unique in equal measures.
 I was expecting Pompeii to be impressive, but when I visited it took my breath away.